Guide to Phuket’s Most Ethical Elephant Sanctuary

 However, there is no official title or award given to the most ethical elephant sanctuary; we just know all of the efforts we’re making to ensure we’re doing things right.

-If you’d like to support our elephants, please either donate some elephant feed or book your Phuket Nature Elephant Reserve visit to meet the elephants and to learn about all of our carefully conceived initiatives.
+If you’d like to support our elephants, please either donate some elephant feed or book your Phuket Elephant Nature Reserve visit to meet the elephants and learn about all of our carefully conceived initiatives.

 If anything we say here inspires a few questions, please don’t hesitate to get in touch.
 We are happy to answer any questions you have.